Noah-Houghton/Eldritch-Apocalypse/README.md

 This ruleset is designed with two major goals in mind:

 1. To create a world which allows the standard D&D ruleset to be set in a post-modern setting;
 1. To add a number of custom mechanics to the game to enhance the depth of the player experience.

 ## Summary of Changes

-* Custom modern setting
+* Custom post-apocalyptic gritty fantasy setting
 * Adds a Grand Strategy layer to the game
-  * Computer program to help manage this process
+  * Computer program to help DM and player manage the world map
-* Monstrosity
+* Monstrosity mechanic
 * Rules for modern firearms
-* Races, Subclasses, and Monsters designed to make use of Modern and Eldritch setting
+* Races, Subclasses, and Monsters designed to make use of the Modern and Eldritch setting

 ## Mechanics